Cinema Bandi: Plot

-Veerababu, an autorikshaw driver, finds an expensive camera that was left in his auto.
+Veerababu, an auto rickshaw driver, finds an expensive camera that was left in his auto.
 He initially tries to sell it or rent it out for money so that he could pay off the loan on his auto.
 However, after watching a TV program about lucrative low-budget films, he decides to make a film by himself using the camera.
 He picks up a love story given by an old man and teams up with his friend Ganapathi, who is a still photographer by profession.
 After a long hunt for the cast, they select a barber, Maridayya (who takes up the screen name Maridesh Babu), and a schoolgirl, Divya as their leads.
 They begin the shoot but face a struggle due to their inexperience and frequent interruptions from the fellow villagers.
 Soon after, Divya's marriage is forcefully arranged by her father, and she elopes with her boyfriend.
-Villagers blame Veerababu for it but he is adamant about continuing the shoot.
+Villagers blame Veerababu for it, but he is adamant about continuing the shoot.
 They cast Manga, Maridesh's girlfriend as a replacement and restart filming.

-Meanwhile, Sindhu, the woman who lost the camera is in pursuit to find it at any cost.
-She along with her friend enquires in the surrounding villages and photo studios about the missing camera.
+Meanwhile, Sindhu, the woman who lost the camera, is in pursuit to find it at any cost.
+She, along with her friend, enquires in the surrounding villages and photo studios about the missing camera.
 The shoot, on the other hand, is now going at a brisk pace with the villagers' support.
 While shooting from the top of a tree, the camera accidentally falls on the old man's head and breaks into pieces.
 The old man is hospitalized with severe injuries.
-Veerababu blames Ganapathi for the loss but to continue the shoot, the villagers decide to pool the amount for the camera's repair.
-Ganapathi gives the camera to a photo studio for repair, however, the studio owner informs Sindhu instead.
+Veerababu blames Ganapathi for the loss, but to continue the shoot, the villagers decide to pool the amount for the camera's repair.
+Ganapathi gives the camera to a photo studio for repair; however, the studio owner informs Sindhu instead.
 She furiously takes away the camera from Ganapathi and leaves.
 Veerababu and others are in dismay that their film is halted.

-Sindhu is disappointed about her damaged camera but after watching the film's footage from its memory card, she is impressed with their work.
+Sindhu is disappointed about her damaged camera, but after watching the film's footage from its memory card, she is impressed with their work.
 She edits the film and arranges for its screening in the village.
 Everyone is elated by watching it on the projector.
-She borrows another camera and helps Veerababu and his team to complete their film.
+She borrows another camera and helps Veerababu and his team complete their film.

-In the end, Sindhu asks the old man if he really wrote the story to which he replies that he can't even read.
+In the end, Sindhu asks the old man if he really wrote the story, to which he replies that he cannot even read.